Garrison-Qu/UWChoose/README.md

 # UWChoose

 UWChoose is a browser-only course planning app for University of Waterloo Math students.
-It helps students search courses, understand prerequisites, record completed courses, check course eligibility, track a sample program, and plan future terms before a backend exists.
+It helps students search courses, understand prerequisites, record completed courses through the planner, check course eligibility, track a sample program, and plan future terms before a backend exists.

 ## Live Demo